piyush2205/wiry-measure-2833/README.md

 Admin Panel->https://darling-kataifi-e8e633.netlify.app

-## Below are some of the Screenshots with features:
+## Below are some of the Screenshots with features of main site:
 <ul>
     <li>
      <div>